tsedan/anxlang/README.md

 # Anx

-Anx is a highly experimental systems programming language written in C++.
+Anx is a modern statically-typed programming language written in C++.

 **Note: Anx requires LLVM >= 15.0.7 in order to build properly (llvm-config must be available).**